How to make Stollen-A Daring Bakers Challenge

 Directions:

-Step 1: First measure out the dried fruit and put into a small bowl, pour orange juice and white grape juice over and set aside.
+Step 1: Measure dried fruit into a small bowl.
+Pour orange and white grape juice over it; set aside.

-Step 2: Measure the dried ingredients and sift together into a large bowl.
-In another small bowl put yeast into the warm water and let bubble up 2-3 min.
+Step 2: Sift dry ingredients into a large bowl.
+In a small bowl, mix yeast with warm water; let sit 2–3 min.

-Step 8: Bake at 375 degrees for 30-45 min. on the lowest rack.
-Cool on wire rack and serve with a dusting of powdered sugar.
+Step 8: Bake at 375°F for 30–45 min on the lowest rack.
+Cool on a wire rack and dust with powdered sugar.

 Related Posts Plugin for WordPress, Blogger...